 We have several methods of physically dislodging dust particles:

-1. Use sensor swabs to (gently) sweep clean stubborn particles or smears, or
+2. Use sensor swabs to (gently) sweep clean stubborn particles or smears.

 Sensor swabs and cleaning fluid

 Use sensor cleaning solution (B&H / Amazon), to very lightly moisten the swab with which you are going to clean your sensor.
 Just a drop of liquid on the swab and then with a wrist-flick get rid of any moisture droplets.
 You just want the swab to be barely wet.

 There are several sizes of sensor swabs, depending on your camera’s sensor size, whether full-frame, 1.3x crop, or 1.5 / 1.6 crop sensor cameras.

 It takes a bit of practice to use just the right amount of moisture, and the minimum of sweeps of the swab, to make sure you don’t leave drying marks.
 But this helps with obstinate particles.